Peter Mulholland: Schoolboy coaching career

-Mulholland is still regarded as the doyen of schoolboy Rugby League coaches.
-St Gregs has waned as a schoolboy Rugby League power since 1993.
+Mulholland is still regarded as the doyen of schoolboy rugby league coaches.
+St Greg's has waned as a schoolboy rugby league power since 1993.
 So immediate was the effect of Mulholland's departure upon the school's fortunes, St Gregory's were defeated by local minnows Eaglevale High in the 1st round of the 1994 Commonwealth Bank Cup, despite boasting a team studded with future NRL players like Trent Barrett, Peter Cusack, Simon Bonetti, Trent Robinson and Russell Richardson.

-Schoolboy Players Coached
+Schoolboy players coached

-During his tenure as Head Coach of St Gregory's 1st XIII, Mulholland coached future NSWRL stars like Jason Taylor, Ivan Henjak and Michael Potter.
+During his tenure as head coach of St Gregory's 1st XIII, Mulholland coached future NSWRL stars like Jason Taylor, Ivan Henjak and Michael Potter.
 Mulholland also oversaw the development of many future 1st Graders like Matt Fuller, Michael Francis, Wayne Evans, Tim Horan and Damien Chapman.

 Grade coaching career

 Mulholland's unrivalled success as a schoolboy mentor soon brought him to the attention of Sydney clubs competing in the NSWRL.
 Having fielded offers from Canterbury and Parramatta, Mulholland decided to stay local and assume the reins of the Western Suburbs Magpies U-21 team for the 1988 season, under head coach Laurie Freier.

 Mulholland would coach lower grades with the Magpies until the end of the 1992 season, achieving mixed success.

 Mulholland was poached by the North Sydney Bears to coach that club's Reserve Grade team for the 1993 season.
 Mulholland would take the next step with this team, winning the 1993 NSWRL Reserve Grade premiership with a narrow 5–4 victory over an Andrew Johns-led Newcastle Knights team.